 The sports and fitness marketplace is vast.
 Globally, the ‘sports and lifestyle’ sector is one of the fastest growing markets, but in the UK, it generates over £5 billion a year and supports around 450,000 jobs.

-Sports centres and stadiums are at the heart of every UK town and city, and the sheer amount of money involved in high profile sports such as premier league football are astronomical.
-However, sports at the grass-roots level is just as important – from Sunday league football to tennis and swimming coaching, as well as gyms and classes.
-There is a sport for everyone, regardless of what their passion is and how active they are.
+Sports centres and stadiums are at the heart of every UK town and city, and the sheer amount of money involved in high-profile sports such as premier league football is astronomical.
+However, sports at the grass-roots level is also thriving.
+From Sunday league football to gym sessions and swimming classes, there is a sport for almost everyone, regardless of their passion, activity level or time constraints.

-The British Franchise Association estimate that 97% of gym franchises made a profit in 2015.
-If you can get your gym members to stay the course beyond that first month, then you’ll generally find that they commit long-term to membership, keeping the money rolling in.
+That means you have the opportunity to form a profitable sports coaching company that could generate a healthy return for years to come.
+If you can encourage your members to stay with you beyond your first month, you’ll generally find that they commit to long-term membership, keeping the money rolling in.

 What sports coaching franchises are on offer?

 One of the most popular areas for sports coaching franchises is the youth sector.
 Franchises such as Premier Sport focus on providing young people with motivation, inspiration and the coaching they need to fulfil their potential.